William Penn founded Pennsylvania in 1681

 The Pennsylvania State House (now known as Independence Hall) voted for independence.

-The Three Mile Island nuclear power plant is located near Harrisburg
+The Three Mile Island nuclear power plant is in Londonderry Township, Pennsylvania.

 Chocolate Capital of The World

 Hershey is a city in the state of Pennsylvania, in the United States.

 It’s 65 miles from Harrisburg and 200 miles from Philadelphia.